 The framework described above is, in essence, a canonical international macroeconomic model that embeds a disaggregated production and trade structure.
-Interestingly, however, we can show that under certain assumptions, the behavior of nominal bilateral exchange rates only depends on the stance of monetary policy.
-In contrast, the multilateral exchange rate (vis-à-vis the world currency) depends on the ratio of the world interest rate relative to the nominal interest rate of the country.
+Interestingly, however, we can show that nominal bilateral exchange rates are determined by changes in expenditure in the two countries.